m4sterbunny/Demo/source/pages/portfolio.rst

 The lines get a little blurry sometimes, yes?

-Both ecens_ and Finout_ fall into this category of role blurring and, one way or another, I have touched most of the content on their sites.
+Both ecens_ and Finout_ fall into this category of role blurring and, one way or another, I touched most of the content on their sites in my time with them.

 .. list-table:: Writing Finout